AlonsoFlo14/SI_Group4_CatFlap/Readme.md

 -Function to extract cat's face and result display added -Imwrite added to save the image present in "face" in a new folder.
 This method is used to save an image to any storage device.
 It returns true if image is saved successfully and false If "face" is empty.
--Creation of a code which detect, extract and save the face of a cat via the webcam -Creation of the dataset, generation of cat faces photos due to the "save
+-Creation of a code which detect, extract and save the face of a cat via the webcam (-Creation of the dataset, generation of cat faces photos due to the "save) DELETION OF THE CATS DATASET (It will be replaced by a dogs dataset)

+### Second week (23/03/2020-29/03/2020)
+-We developt with the professor on the proposed subject to approve and improve the project.
+-->Changes made: To meet a need that does not yet exist on the market, we will make a dog flap instead of a cat flap.
+The hatch will therefore be larger and the advantage of blocking the hatch will therefore be present to avoid the entry of small animals.
+-Implementation of a second branch concerning the project functionalities (speakers, display, ...) which will be managed by an Arduino.